anttiviljami/wp-safe-updates/readme.md

 ## How does it work?

-The purpose of this plugin is to enable the WordPress user to easily test plugin updates in a safe environment before actually updating in production.
+This plugin adds a "test update" button when plugin updates are available.
+Clicking it triggers the creation of a sandbox where the user can safely test updating plugins without affecting the live site.
+Once the user is finished testing the plugin, they can go back to the live site and do updates if they like.

-We introduce a concept called *alternative heaps*, that work similarly to how WordPress Multisite works.
-When a certain cookie `_alt_heap` is defined, we tell WordPress temporarily to use a different set of database tables and different plugin directories.
+The sandbox works similarly to how WordPress multisite works.
+We tell WordPress to temporarily use a different database prefix and a different plugins directory while in the alternative heap (sandbox).
+This is done by sending WordPress a special _alt_heap cookie.

-Upon creating an alternative heap for testing, we clone all database tables from the live ones, and create a new plugins directory filled with symlinks to plugins.
-When updating a plugin, we replace that symlink with the up-to-date version of that plugin.

-When updating a plugin, the user can choose to create an alternative heap where they can easily test the plugin before updating it on the live site.

 ## Screenshots